 - Equipment, including major catering, production, and processing equipment

 - Business fittings, including hospitality shop fittings, retail and wholesale

 ❏ must be located within the City of Melbourne municipality

 ❏ must be a small to medium-sized business, employing less than 50 full-time employees when lodging the application, or up to 75 staff for the hospitality and tourism industry

 ❏ must be a small-to-medium-sized non-profit organisation, employing less than 50 full-time staff when lodging the application

 ❏ must have an Australian Business Number (ABN)

 ❏ need to demonstrate how the City of Melbourne grant will support your company in response to the impact of the crisisYou can find out more about the grants, discuss your circumstances directly or submit your application on the City of Melbourne COVID-19 business grants page.

-If you need further information to support your application (eg. a quote for an online store) please contact us here or call 1300 061 513.
+If you need further information to support your application contact our eCommerce experts in Melbourne (eg. a quote for an online store) by booking a chat or calling 1300 061 513.